HomeBlog

 That signal-led lead gen system monitors defined target accounts for buying signals: job changes, funding events, technology stack shifts, repeat site visits and relevant account movement.
 When a Verified Buying Window opens, the system triggers AEO-informed outreach.
 Because the signal is account-specific, outreach lands when the buying context is live.

 The operating stack uses Clay workflow automation, HubSpot and n8n.
 Intelligent Resourcing designs workflows that identify, enrich, score and route high-quality leads into a CRM and sequencer.
-Intelligent Resourcing builds and manages workflows inside systems the client retains, including Clay, HubSpot and n8n, so the infrastructure compounds without depending on internal RevOps capacity.
+Intelligent Resourcing builds and runs these workflows inside the client's stack, including Clay, HubSpot and n8n, as an ongoing capability, so the infrastructure compounds without depending on internal RevOps capacity.

 The "outgrown" connection is important since Intelligent Resourcing is not the starting point.
 It is the next architecture after the starting point has been built.
 A company with no SEO presence, no AEO content and no organic foundation should build that first.
 If those foundations are present and the pipeline still lags, Intelligent Resourcing adds the signal layer.